-We meet also a pheasant and a capricorn.
-The animals just jump to the road and it was the driver's responsibility to avoid them.
+We meet also a pheasant and a Capricorn.
+The animals just jump onto the road and it was the driver's responsibility to avoid them.

-If you happen to hit any animal, calling the police is recommended.
+If you happen to hit an animal, calling the police is recommended.
 The general emergency number is 112.
-We recommend to install Finnish 112 app that delivers automatically coordinates to the police during an emergency call.
+We recommend installing the Finnish 112 app that delivers automatically coordinates to the police during an emergency call.

 Why not to check SafetyWing travel insurance which can be bought easily online.

-If you are planning for a road trip between Finland and Norway or Sweden, make sure that your own car is absolutely in good condition.
-Otherwise you may rent a car from any of the different car rental companies in Helsinki.
+If you are planning for a road trip between Finland and Norway or Sweden, make sure that your car is absolutely in good condition.
+Otherwise, you may hire a car from any car hire company in Helsinki.
 We advise you to compare prices and insurance terms carefully before signing any agreement.

 Read our helpful tips How to Rent a Car.

-Having a road trip in Finland and Norway is a great experience.
-Considering the different road structure of the roads, the presence of animals lingering around and other people's driving habits, one must always be alert and extremely careful while driving.
+Having a road trip to Finland and Norway is a great experience.
+Considering the different road structures of the roads, the presence of animals lingering around and other people's driving habits, one must always be alert and extremely careful while driving.
 If possible, a second driver is recommended.
-It is wise to prepare well and make good itinerary before your road trip.
+It is wise to prepare well and make a good itinerary before your road trip.
 Booking accommodation early is needed to get the best rates, and to make the trip less stressful.

 If you rent a car, you need to understand the insurance terms well.
 The cheapest car may not be always the best choice.
-A personal travel insurance is always necessary especially when travelling outside your home country.
+Personal travel insurance is always necessary, especially when travelling outside your home country.

 Our first road trip from Helsinki to Tromso was successful.
-Implementing a similar trip in winter time would be more challenging.
+Implementing a similar trip in the wintertime would be more challenging.
 That is why we recommend doing the first road trip when the weather is good.